hopkinstechnocrats/FRCScouter/docs/api-core.md

 }
 ```

-Why not POST/GET?
----
-2 reasons.
-1) This is *kinda* built off of the base of netcode v4 which used websockets and
-2) using websockets gives more customization in the protocol with less overhead

 JSON Format
 ---
 When sending a request, some things are assumed about the Object that you send.
 Every request object has a `request` field which is a String.
 Every response object has a `result` field, also a String.
 Based on the kind of request field you have, it will be assumed that you do or don't have various other fields, specified below.
 The result field will give you a good indication of any other fields avalble, also specified below.